Miyagino stable: Stable closure

 At a meeting of elders prior to the March 2024 tournament in Osaka, Hakuhō apologized for the trouble that had been caused.
-The Isegahama ichimon then met to discuss several options for the stable.
+The Isegahama then met to discuss several options for the stable.
 The options reportedly included having another coach in the stable take over as master, as well as the closure of the stable and the transfer of wrestlers and personnel to other stables in the Isegahama group.
-On the first day of the March tournament the Isegahama ichimon submitted a proposal to the Sumo Association to close Miyagino stable from April 2024 and possibly revive it again in the future.
+On the first day of the March tournament the Isegahama submitted a proposal to the Sumo Association to close Miyagino stable from April 2024 and possibly revive it again in the future.
 Some news reports from the pre-tournament meetings suggested that members of the stable had already proceeded on the assumption that the stable would close.
-In mid-March, plans surfaced to transfer Miyagino staff to one or more of the Isegahama ichimon stables.
+In mid-March, plans surfaced to transfer Miyagino staff to one or more of the Isegahama stables.
 It soon became apparent that the preferred solution would be to transfer all staff to a single stable, with plans to transfer to the Ōshima and Asakayama stables each being rejected (respectively by the association and by Asakayama himself).